CCBBatUT/Biocomputing_Spring2017/_posts/2017-03-24-advanced_bash.md

 # Advanced Bash Scripting

 ## Loops
-Claire already introduced us to a simple for loop in Bash syntax, but let's revisit thisto refresh our memories:
+Claire already introduced us to a simple for loop in Bash syntax, but let's revisit this to refresh our memories:

 ~~~
 for i in 1 2 3 4 5; do